-10.7 Changing The Operating Set Point (USER Level Access)
+10.7.
+Changing The Operating Set Point (USER Level Access)

 The water Conquest water heater operates to satisfy the stored water temperature set point of the EOS control.
 The value of the controls' set point is the desired stored tank water temperature.
-The unit ships with a factory set point of 120^{0} F.
+The unit ships with a factory set point of 120°F.

 Although the set point can be displayed in the VIEW menu, it is necessary to enter the Control System Menu in order to make adjustments to the water heater set point and other operational parameters.
 To Change the Water Heater Set Point

 - 1. From the VIEW Menu, press and hold the HOME button for 3 seconds. - 2.
 Touch NEXT ITEM or ITEM BACK buttons to navigate to the SETUP menu. - 3.
-Touch the ENTER button to display the SETPOINT menu. - 4.
-Adjust the set point value using the UP and DOWN arrow buttons.
-The new value will be saved when you navigate away using NEXT ITEM, ITEM BACK, or HOME buttons.
+Touch the ENTER button then navigate to the SETPOINT using the NEXT ITEM button. - 4.
+The new value will be saved when you navigate away using NEXT ITEM, ITEM BACK, or HOME button.

-10.8 Setting The Real Time Clock (User & Installer Level Access)
+10.8.
+Setting The Real Time Clock (User & Installer Level Access)